 In total, details of 27,529 cases were left in files at the Home Office, according to Acpo.

-Home Secretary John Reid, who was only told about the issue on Tuesday, held an emergency meeting with police and the Criminal Records Bureau the next morning.
+Which the Home Office were unaware of.Home Secretary John Reid, who was only told about the issue on Tuesday, held an emergency meeting with police and the Criminal Records Bureau the next morning.

 He later announced an internal inquiry would take place.
+Or were they ?

-Just half of the penalty notices for disorder are paid within the required 21 days; offenders who fail to pay may still end up in court.
+of many crimes.Just half of the penalty notices for disorder are paid within the required 21 days; offenders who fail to pay may still end up in court.
 A Whitehall consultation paper last month revealed that each penalty notice costs £91 to enforce - more than the value of the penalty.

 The notices for disorder followed Tony Blair's claim that yobs would think twice before misbehaving if they faced being marched to a cash machine and fined on the spot.